Madaba Map: Scientific significance

 The mosaic map of Madaba is the oldest known geographic floor mosaic in art history.
 It is used heavily for the localisation and verification of biblical sites.
-Study of the map played a major role in answering the question of the topographical location of Askalon (Asqalan on the map).
+Study of the map played a major role in answering the question of the topographical location of Ascalon (Asqalan on the map).

 In 1967, excavations in the Jewish Quarter of Jerusalem revealed the Nea Church and the Cardo Maximus in the very locations suggested by the Madaba Map.

 In February 2010, excavations further substantiated its accuracy with the discovery of a road depicted in the map that runs through the center of Jerusalem.
 According to the map, the main entrance to the city was through a large gate opening into a wide central street.
 Until the discovery, archaeologists were not able to excavate this site due to heavy pedestrian traffic.
 In the wake of infrastructure work near the Jaffa Gate, large paving stones were discovered at a depth of four meters below ground that prove such a road existed.

+Complete photograph of the surviving map

+In early 2025, with the church under extensive renovation and all furniture and flooring removed, a photograph of the entire extant map was made by Lucinda Curzon and Shaker Khanfar.
+This is the only photograph of the entire map, shot from above.
+It was made for Thomas Suárez's Palestine Mapped (Interlink, 2025).